plotly/dash-sample-apps/apps/dashr-mapd-demo/README.md

 The public dataset used in this app, "flight_2008_7M", includes every single record of US airline flights known by the Bureau of Transportation Statistics in the year 2008.
 By default, it can be loaded from the `insert_sample_data` script during the Omnisci server installation.

+See the python version of this app in the [Dash gallery](https://dash-gallery.plotly.host/dash-mapd-demo/)

 ## Requirements

 * R, with the following packages: